Light Travel Time Effects in Kilonova Models: Introduction

-Work by \citet{gillanders2024modelling} depicts a clear red-ward drift of observed spectral features as AT2017gfo evolves, which the authors attribute to variations in photon arrival times arising from the rapidly expanding ejecta, with the expansion velocity decreasing over time.
+Work by \citet{gillanders2024modelling} depicts a clear red-ward drift of observed spectral features as AT2017gfo evolves, which the authors attribute to variations in photon arrival times arising from the rapidly expanding ejecta, with the expansion velocity of the line-forming region decreasing over time.
+This observed decrease in expansion velocity originates from the ejecta material becoming more dilute as it expands into material ejected with lower velocities, meaning that the photosphere recedes through the ejected material.
 Furthermore, \cite{sneppen2024emergencehourbyhourrprocessfeatures} highlight the evolution of the \ion{Sr}{ii} feature as being potentially driven by reverberation effects, i.e., when scattered photons take longer paths to an observer, resulting in their arrival being delayed and them becoming red-shifted.
 In this way, the time delay effect impacts both the temporal evolution and shape of spectral features.
 Of particular interest is the persistence of the emission component of the \ion{Sr}{ii} P Cygni profile, relative to its absorption dip.
 We seek to test these ideas by exploring and quantifying light travel time effects in the relativistic velocity regime occupied by kilonovae using a similar Monte Carlo methodology akin to that adopted in e.g., \textsc{tardis}, but with the inclusion of time dependence.
 We investigate whether the light travel time delay effect can explain the long-lived nature of the observed emission feature in observations of AT2017gfo, and the progression of this feature towards redder wavelengths over time.
 We note that light travel time effects in kilonovae are already taken into account in time-dependent radiative transfer codes \citep{kasen2013, kasen2017heavyelements, brethauer2024modellinguncertainties, groenewegen20252dendtoend, tanaka2013, tanaka2017, tanaka2018, wollaeger20212dsupernu, fryer2024velocitydistribution, pognan2022steadystate, pognan2022SUMONLTE, PognanNLTE, bulla2019polarisation, bulla2023possisimprovements, collins2023, shingles2023}.

 However, the specific role they play in shaping the spectrum has not yet been discussed in isolation.
 With this work, we aim to investigate how light-travel time impacts the formation and evolution of spectral features, to guide our understanding of how they appear (see \citealt{pognan2022steadystate}, for discussion on other time dependence effects in kilonova modelling, such as in the radiation field and ionisation rate equations).
 Since some studies do opt for the time-independent approach \citep[see e.g.,][]{watson2019identification, gillanders2022, perego2022lightelements, vieira2023sparki, vieira2024sparkii, vieira2025sparkiii, mulholland2024sr, Mulholland2024te, mccann2025zr} we seek to understand how impactful this effect is on the conclusions drawn from such works.